angarsky/diveintopython/learn/date/datetime.md

 print(formatted_date)  # Print the formatted datetime string
 ```

-## Python String to Datetime Conversion
+## The String to Datetime Conversion

 You can use the `datetime` module in Python to convert a string to a datetime object in Python.
 Here's an example of string to time conversion: